Mexicable: Line 2

-Expansion
+Colonia Tepeolulco expansion project

 In March 2025, the government of Tlalnepantla presented a project to expand the system from La Mesa station to Colonia Tepeolulco.

-Future
+Future lines

-Line 3 will be built in Naucalpan.
+Line 3 is under construction in Naucalpan.
 At La Tolva station, the line will divide into two cables for transfer, one toward Izcalli Chamapa and the other one toward Lomas del Cadete.
+As of January 2026, about 65 % of the civil work for this line, which will have 278 cabins for a daily capacity of 40,000 passengers, has been done and opening is planned for the first quarter in 2027.